 \subsubsection{Simulation vs. Inference}

 ARG \emph{simulation} aims to generate an ARG from a set of genetic parameters such as recombination rate and effective population size.
 The set of haplotypes associated with vertices that have no children constitutes a sample of genome sequences and is often of primary interest.
 ARG \emph{inference} is the inverse problem of producing ancestries that are ``consistent'' with a given sample of haplotypes.
 Similarities and differences between these two procedures are discussed in \cref{inferred-vs-simulated}.
-This paper adopts the general term \emph{ARG sampling} to encompass both of these processes.
-Consequently, an \emph{ARG sampler} is software designed to either simulate or infer genealogies.
-Note that we use ``sampler'' to designate software implementing randomized as well as deterministic algorithms.